 Do you know Yeshua - speaking directly to Peter – called him “Satan” – because he was repeating a thought Satan had put into Peter’s head, that Christ would not have to die!
+Yes, Christ is really talking to the source of Peter’s words that time.
 Read it for yourself:

 Mark 8:32-33 -- “He spoke this word [of his impending death] openly.
 Then Peter took Him aside and began to rebuke Him.
 33 But when He [Yeshua] had turned around and looked at His disciples, He rebuked PETER, saying, "Get behind Me, SATAN!
 For you are not mindful of the things of God, but the things of men."

 One time a Gentile woman pleaded to him to heal her daughter.
 Gentiles were often called “dogs” by Jews.
 I’m sure Yeshua had a reason for saying what he said, and the way he said it, and to whom he said it, but it’s still shocking.
 Read it in Matthew 15:21-28.
+It wasn’t a gentle response.
+And yet her story is still told, as she didn’t take offense.
 I’ll quote part of it:

 Matthew 15:25-28 “Then she came and worshiped Him, saying, "Lord, help me!"